UK Home > Legal Info About... > Tax > Taxation of e-commerce

 Royalties are subject in the UK (as in many other jurisdictions) to a different tax regime from that applicable to other business profits (arising either from the supply of goods or of services).

 Royalty payments may be subject to withholding tax.
 Where withholding tax applies, the payer is obliged to deduct or withhold an amount equivalent to the tax liability of the payee in respect of the payment.
 The payee receives the payment net of tax and will be given a tax credit in respect of the amount withheld or deducted.
-The payer must account for the tax to HM Revenue & Customs.
+The payer must account for the tax to HMRC.

 Relief from withholding tax